Red Dead Redemption: Sales

 Red Dead Redemption was the best-selling game of May 2010, selling over 1.5 million copies, according to the NPD Group.
 It sold over five million copies in its first three weeks.
-In June 2010, distributor Take-Two Interactive CEO Ben Feder stated that the game was nearing profitability for the company.
+In June 2010, Ben Feder, the chief executive officer of Rockstar's parent company Take-Two Interactive, said the game was nearing profitability for the company.
 By September 2010, the game had shipped 6.9 million copies, exceeding Take-Two's performance expectations for the quarter.
 It was the fifth best-selling game of 2010; the Xbox 360 version was the ninth best-selling individual platform game.
-The game sold 8 million copies by February 2011, contributing to a 7.7 percent profit increase for Take-Two for the quarter.
+The game sold 8 million copies by February 2011, contributing to a 7.7 percent quarterly profit increase for Take-Two.
 It shipped 8.5 million copies in its first year, and over 11 million copies by August 2011, of which two million were retail units of Undead Nightmare.
-Red Dead Redemption shipped over 15 million units by February 2017, around 23 million units by September 2021, and 25 million units by December 2024.
+Red Dead Redemption shipped over 15 million units by February 2017, around 23 million by September 2021, and 25 million by December 2024.

-The game topped the charts in the United Kingdom following its release, maintaining the top position until the release of Lego Harry Potter: Years 1–4 in June 2010.
+The game topped the charts in the United Kingdom, maintaining the top position until the release of Lego Harry Potter: Years 1–4 in June 2010.
 According to GfK Chart-Track, 65 percent of UK sales in the first week were on Xbox 360.
 The game was the fourth best-selling game in the United Kingdom in 2010, as well as the fourth best-selling PlayStation 3 and Xbox 360 title.
-The game sold over 95,000 units in its first week in Japan; the PlayStation 3 version was the fourth best-selling game of the week with over 70,000 sales, while the Xbox 360 version was seventh with over 25,000 sales.
+It sold over 95,000 units in its first week in Japan; the PlayStation 3 version was the fourth best-selling game of the week with over 70,000 sales, while the Xbox 360 version was seventh with over 25,000.